 - 1. The independent auditors' report expresses an unmodified opinion on the financial statements of the Southeast Louisiana Flood Protection Authority East. - 2.
 No significant deficiencies or material weaknesses in internal control relating to the audit of the financial statements are reported in the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the Southeast Louisiana Flood Protection Authority East were reported in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 4.
 No significant deficiencies or material weaknesses relating to the audit of the major federal award programs are reported in the Independent Auditors' Report on Compliance for Each Major Program and on Internal Control over Compliance in Accordance with the Uniform Guidance. - 5.
 The independent auditors' report on compliance for the major federal award programs for the Southeast Louisiana Flood Protection Authority East expresses an unmodified opinion. - 6.
-There were no audit findings required to be reported in accordance with 2 CFR section 200.516(a). - 7.
-No management letter was issued for the year ended June 30, 2021. - 8.
-The programs tested as major programs was:
+There were no audit findings required to be reported- in accordance with 2 CFR section 200.516(a). - 7.
+No management letter was issued for the year ended June 30, 2022. - 8.
+The program tested as a major program was:

-CFDA Number
+AL Number

-Airport Improvement Program 20.106 Disaster Grants - Public Assistance (Presidentially Declared) 97.036
+Disaster Grants - Public Assistance (Presidentially Declared) 97.036

 - 9. The threshold for distinguishing Types A and B programs was \$750,000. - 10.
-6.30.2021 Audit was determined to be a low-risk auditee.
+Southeast Louisiana Flood Protection Authority East was determined to be a low-risk auditee.